kmarilleau/openfunction-demo/sync/python/README.md

 # Deploying and Testing OpenFunction "Hello World" on Minikube

 This README provides instructions for deploying a simple "Hello World" function written in Python on Minikube using OpenFunction, and testing it using kubectl port-forward.
+It also includes steps for configuring OpenFunction to use an insecure private Docker registry.

 ## Prerequisites

-- Minikube installed and running
+- Minikube installed and running.
-- kubectl installed and configured
+- kubectl installed and configured.
-- OpenFunction installed on your Minikube cluster
+- OpenFunction installed on your Minikube cluster.
+- Docker installed on your local machine (if building images locally).

 ## Step 1: Starting Minikube